VitoScalettaMafia/-momentum-mod/README.md

 If you want to be a Contributors you can find a list of things to be done for the next version for the project over [at our organization's Projects boards page](https://github.com/orgs/momentum-mod/projects).
 Feel free to tackle something if it tickles your fancy!
 Just note that if members are assigned to an issue, it is most likely already being worked on!

-<br> A guide for building the game can be found [on our documentation website](https://docs.momentum-mod.org/guide/building-the-game/).
+A guide for building the game can be found [on our documentation website](https://docs.momentum-mod.org/guide/building-the-game/).

 ## Contact
 Consider joining [our Discord server](https://discord.gg/n4v52uv) for contacting the developers about anything.